 - Methodology: CHECK-accredited (NCSC).
 Multi-framework methodology coverage.
 Strong reputation in regulated sectors (financial services, government, critical infrastructure).

 - Persona fit: Series C+ AI SaaS with multi-product, multi-environment scope; regulated-sector AI products (financial services, healthcare, government); UK and EU enterprise procurement workflows that require brand-name vendors on the approved vendor list.
-Overkill and over-priced for Series A AI SaaS with one or two production applications.
+More structure and more cost than a Series A AI SaaS with one or two production applications needs.

 9. Astra Security (PTaaS continuous platform, New Delhi India, Attack AI engine)